-We found the principal dentists had the capacity and skills to deliver high-quality, sustainable care. they had the experience, capacity and skills to deliver the practice strategy and address risks to it.
+We found the principal dentists had the capacity and skills to deliver high-quality, sustainable care.
+The principal dentists had the experience, capacity and skills to deliver the practice strategy and address risks to it.

 They were knowledgeable about issues and priorities relating to the quality and future of services.
 They understood the challenges and were addressing them.